Other energy companies reviews

 Solarplicity also offers 100% renewable electricity tariffs - it says the energy is generated from biofuels, wind, hydropower and solar power.

-You can’t currently switch to Solarplicity because it is banned from taking on new customers by energy regulator Ofgem.
-This is owing to its poor customer service and switching processes.
-Read on to find out more, and what Solarplicity's customers think.
+Between February and late May 2019, Solarplicity was banned from taking on new customers by energy regulator Ofgem.
+This was owing to its poor customer service and switching processes.
+It will start taking on customers again from 5 August: read on to find out what Solarplicity's customers think.
 Or compare gas and electricity prices to see if you can get a good-value energy deal with another firm.

 Solarplicity customer score